kefcom/BrixelCTF2020/challenges/programming/an arduino project/writeup.md

 9 : DP
 COMMON : 5V (with a 1K resistor)

-When you run the program, the 7-segment display will show you a message: ". . . .
-HELLO .
-FLAG .
-IS .
-406798190332"
-**accepted flags = 406798190332 / brixelCTF{406798190332}**
+When you run the program, the 7-segment display will show you a message: "406798190332" **accepted flags = 406798190332 / brixelCTF{406798190332}**